utelecon/utelecon.github.io/src/pages/en/notice/2024/02-utac-auth-improvement.md

 ### Using passwordless sign-in with a FIDO security key
 {:#using-fido}

-If you are using a FIDO Security Key as your UTokyo Account's multi-factor authentication identity verification method, you can use passwordless sign-in with a FIDO Security Key.
-Please refer to [the FIDO Security Key Initial Settings](/utokyo_account/mfa/fido-security_key/) for information on how to set up the initial settings and the available OS and browsers.
+If you are using a FIDO Security Key as your verification method for UTokyo Account's multi-factor authentication, you can use passwordless sign-in with a FIDO Security Key.
+Please refer to [the FIDO Security Key Initial Settings](/utokyo_account/mfa/fido-security_key/) (in Japanese) for information on how to set up the initial settings and the available OS and browsers.

 The sign-in process proceeds as follows: